blprickett/Feature-Attention/README.md

 # Probabilistic Feature Attention

 The script "PFA_Learner.py" will run a MaxEnt model with Probabilistic Feature Attention (PFA), using Python 3.
-To read more about PFA, see [this handout](https://people.umass.edu/bprickett/Downloads/UNC%20Colloquium%20Handout%20-%20Prickett%202019.pdf) or [this manuscript](https://people.umass.edu/bprickett/Downloads/PFA-Manuscript-Prickett2019.pdf).
+To read more about PFA (or this model more generally), see [this handout](https://people.umass.edu/bprickett/Downloads/UNC%20Colloquium%20Handout%20-%20Prickett%202019.pdf) or [this manuscript](https://people.umass.edu/bprickett/Downloads/PFA-Manuscript-Prickett2019.pdf).
 [Click here](https://www.python.org/downloads/) for instructions on installing Python 3.

 ### Dependencies